Global Supply Chain Management

 Chat with a student

 Get an insider’s take on student life.
-Chat with Israel (student Global Supply Chain Management) about the reality of being a student in Antwerp.
+Chat with Israel or Maya (students of Global Supply Chain Management) about the reality of being a student in Antwerp.

 Any questions about the programme?